 How many career programs does Apollo offer?

-Currently, there are 21 programs available to juniors and seniors.
+Currently, there are over 20 programs available to juniors and seniors.
 The majority of the programs are College Tech Prep, which provide a strong background for continued training at technical schools or colleges.
 In many of the programs, students are able to receive college transfer credits when continuing their education in the career field if they meet the requirements within the programs.

 How many credits do I need to get accepted into an Apollo program?Students need to have a total of 8 earned credits for admissions to Apollo.
 The 8 credits need to consist of 2 English credits, 2 Math credits, 1 Social Studies credit, 1 Science credit, and 2 additional state required credits.
 Credits must be verified by transcript before the beginning of the school year.

 When should I apply for enrollment to Apollo?

 The application process starts on Initial Enrollment Day, which is the second Tuesday in February.
 Students can complete the online application before this date in order for school counselors to submit their transcripts to Apollo by this date.
 Students may also apply online after this date and prior to the beginning of next school year, however, they may experience programs already having waiting lists after Initial Enrollment Day.

 Why should I select two programs when applying?

 You have an opportunity to select two programs of choice.
 If your first choice is full but your second choice is open, you will be placed in your second choice and be put on a waiting list for your first choice.
 If an opening occurs in your first choice and you are the next student on the list, you will be notified of the change.
 Changes can be made through the end of the second week of the school year.

 Can I still participate in band or other extracurricular activities at my high school?